waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: List[Tuple[str, str]], default value: (('en', 'English'), ('et', 'Eesti'))

 The list is a list of two-tuples in the format (language code, language name) – for example, ('ja', 'Japanese').

+### LANGUAGE_CHOICES

+Type: List[str], default value: ['en']

 This specifies which languages are available for language selection.

 ### LANGUAGE_CODE